fermac1/wallet-api/README.md

 ## Features
 - User Management: Users can have multiple wallets.
-- Wallet Types: Each wallet type has a name, minimum balance, and monthly interest rate.
+- Wallet Types: Each wallet type has a name, minimum balance and monthly interest rate.
 - Transactions: Wallets can send and receive money to/from other wallets.

 ## Requirements